Timinator2000/Algorithm_X/05 - generalized exact cover/04 - mrs knuth.md

 ('instrument on day', 'Fr', 'Flute')
 ```

 What about Drew and Ella being a troublesome pair?
-We need to look at the availability of Drew and Ella and identify where we could have a situation we need to avoid.
+We need to look at the availability of Drew and and the availability of Ella and identify where we could have a situation we need to avoid.